-This guideline is the product of a meeting that took place in Cambridge in May 2018, organised by Melanoma Focus and chaired by Mr Howard Peach.
+This guideline (full title: ‘The Current Role of Sentinel Lymph Node Biopsy in the Management of Cutaneous Melanoma – a UK Consensus Statement’) is the product of a meeting that took place in Cambridge in May 2018, organised by Melanoma Focus and chaired by Mr Howard Peach.
 It involved some 70 clinicians, nurses and patient representatives, who came together to consider issues surrounding sentinel lymph node biopsy and completion lymph node dissection.
 Three main areas were addressed: oncology, surgery and pathology.

 Click here to download the document in pdf format.

 Mr Howard Peach, a plastic surgeon at Leeds Teaching Hospitals NHS Trust and a Trustee of Melanoma Focus, who chaired the Consensus group, said: ‘With the changes in melanoma management that have taken place in recent years, it was time to re-visit the whole question of the role of sentinel node biopsy (SNB) in the treatment and prognosis of melanoma patients.
 We have drawn on key findings from a number of recent clinical trials in developing, for the first time, a formal set of recommendations for clinical practice in the UK.